 Spinks, Thomson, and Bradley Shaffer (2014) elevated E. pallida based on a species delimitation analysis of SNP data using BPP (Yang and Rannala 2010).
-However, Spinks, Thomson, and Bradley Shaffer (2014) did not heed the caveats about species delimitation methods raised by Bryan C. Carstens et al. (2013).
+However, Spinks, Thomson, and Bradley Shaffer (2014) did not heed the caveats about such species delimitation methods raised by Bryan C. Carstens et al. (2013).
 In addition to specifically addressing the shortcomings of validation methods such as BPP that rely on guide trees and “should be interpreted with caution,” Bryan C. Carstens et al. (2013) also strongly emphasized that “Inferences regarding species boundaries based on genetic data alone are likely inadequate, and species delimitation should be conducted with consideration of the life history, geographical distribution, morphology and behaviour (where applicable) of the focal system…” These caveats evoke the development of the Unified Species Concept (Dayrat 2005; De Queiroz 2007), Integrative Taxonomy (Padial et al. 2010), and other pluralist approaches to species delimitation.
 None of these considerations were brought to bear on the E. marmorata system until now, and in doing so we find the proposal that E. pallida is a distinct species to be lacking in a normally robust morphological marker.

 The natural history and geographical distribution of E. marmorata and E. pallida also make the recognition of these taxa implausible.
 The data from Spinks, Thomson, and Bradley Shaffer (2014) show extensive introgression and admixture in Central California, which is expected because there are no significant barriers to gene flow in this region.
 Combined with the well-demonstrated ability for testudinoid turtles, including emydids and even Emys, to hybridize (e.g. Buskirk, Parham, and Feldman (2005; Spinks and Shaffer 2009; Parham et al. 2013)) it is hard to imagine how E. marmorata and E. pallida could maintain their integrity in the face of such admixture.
 Because the geography, natural history, demonstrated genetic admixture of E. marmorata, and comparisons with other morphologically diagnosable species and subspecies conflict with the recognition of E. pallida, we hypothesize that our inability to classify the morphological data by proposed species is because E. pallida is not a distinct species.

 We fully agree with Spinks, Thomson, and Bradley Shaffer (2014) that E. marmorata (sensu lato) is a species deserving of strong conservation efforts, and we do not wish to trivialize this need.
-Moreover, the genetic diversity uncovered by the analysis of Spinks, Thomson, and Bradley Shaffer (2014) should be explicitly accounted for in any conservation plan.
+Moreover, the genetic diversity uncovered by the analysis of Spinks, Thomson, and Bradley Shaffer (2014) should be accounted for explicitly in any conservation plan.
 Given the apparent lack of morphological distinction, however, we consider that this diversity should be considered Evolutionary Significant Units or Distinct Population Segments instead of distinct species.